Video game modding: Art mod

-Support continuation by mod
+Support continuation by mods

 Games no longer actively supported by developers and publishers can be maintained and improved by player-made mods.
 After EA ended support for MVP Baseball 2005, due to losing the license for the Major League Baseball, the game's modding community continued to support it by releasing updated roster lists and graphics mods every year, along with modding alternative baseball leagues for the game.
 Multiple mods were created for the poorly received 2011 game IL-2 Sturmovik: Cliffs of Dover to fix bugs and gameplay issues; modders later received source code access, culminating in an official re-release of the game.
 Following the closure of Ion Storm, the source code for Daikatana was released to a select group of modders, who led the version 1.3 patch and ported the game to MacOS, Linux and FreeBSD.
 Mods are also created for older PC games that are incompatible for modern display resolutions, such as the DXX-Rebirth and DXX-Redux mods for the 1995 game Descent.